 Why should you buy this?
 If you enjoy getting out in nature on two wheels and you’re concerned about the environment.

 Who’s it for?
-Serious off-road riders who are looking for a silent ride.
+Serious off-road riders who want a silent ride.

 How much will it cost? $14,000